DannyLe1234/Predicting-Movie-Gross-Revenue/README.md

 This study / report investigates how **audience reviews**, **critics** **production budgets**, and **genre choices** influence a movie’s box office performance.
 We aim to identify statistically significant predictors that can help decision-makers allocate resources more effectively and reduce financial risk.

+## 📊 Dataset Description

+We combined and cleaned two publicly available datasets from **Kaggle**:
+- [IMDb Top 2000 Movies Dataset](https://www.kaggle.com/datasets/prishasawhney/imdb-dataset-top-2000-movies): Contains IMDb ratings, release year, genres, and more.
+- [The Movies Dataset by Rounak Banik](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset): Includes production budget and other metadata.

+We merged the datasets by matching movie titles to ensure each observation contained all required variables: IMDb rating, Metascore, release year, genre, production budget, and gross revenue.